High School: Exploring Engineering at the Univ of MD (E2@UMD)

 You will live in a residence hall on the College Park campus for the week.
 You will find that your residence hall is not only a place to sleep, but also a place to have conversations with friends, enjoy late night snacks and even do laundry!
 Two undergraduate engineering students will serve as camp counselors to manage the residential area.
 They are committed to helping you have a fabulous summer.
 The camp counselors live with you in the residence hall and help to foster a community atmosphere by planning social programs throughout the week.

 The cost of the program is $1,000* per student.
 This fee covers all expenses except transportation to and from the University of Maryland and spending money.
 If additional grants are secured, this fee will decrease.
 Please do not include the fee at the time of application.
 The fee is due upon acceptance to the program.

 Thanks to generous donations, a limited number of scholarships are available to students with demonstrated merit.
 Special funds are available to students in the following categories:

 - Western High School students in Baltimore City

 - Baltimore Polytechnic Institute students

 - Students from high schools throughout Maryland (especially schools in rural parts of the State)

-Additional full and partial scholarships are available based on financial need.
 Once admissions decisions are made, you will be contacted directly with information on all scholarship opportunities.